python/typing_extensions/doc/index.rst

 .. data:: ReadOnly

    See :pep:`705`.
-Indicates that a :class:`TypedDict` key may not be modified.
+Indicates that a :class:`TypedDict` item may not be modified.

    .. versionadded:: 4.9.0